How To Play Blackjack Tutorial

 – 2 (35.30%)

-Putting these numbers into consideration, as well as the previous ones, will help players decide whether they should hit or stand.
+Taking these numbers into consideration, as well as the previous ones, will help players decide whether they should hit or stand.
+Below is an in-depth cheat sheet, and great rules to follow, especially for beginners.
+Obviously, there are exceptions to every rule, and the more you play, the more you may alter or deviate from the below.

 Besides hitting and standing, players should also know when to split and when not to split:

-– Players should never split 10, 4 or 5 cards, regardless of the up card of the dealer.
-Splitting in these scenarios will put you in the danger of busting.
+– Players should never split 10, 4, or 5 cards, regardless of the upcard of the dealer.
+Splitting in these scenarios will put you in danger of busting.

 – Players should split 6 cards if the dealer is showing a card that has a value between 2 and 6.
 If the value of his card is equal to 7 or over, you should hit instead of splitting.